Tensor Factor Model Estimation by Iterative Projection: Introduction

 where $A_k$ is the deterministic loading matrix of size $d_k\times r_k$ and $r_k\ll d_k$, and the core tensor $\cF_t$ itself is a latent tensor factor process of dimension $r_1\times\ldots \times r_K$.
 Here the $k$-mode product of $\cX\in\RR^{d_1\times d_2\times \cdots \times d_K}$ with a matrix $U\in\RR^{d_k'\times d_k}$, denoted as $\cX\times_k U$, is an order $K$-tensor of size $d_1\times \cdots \times d_{k-1} \times d_k'\times d_{k+1}\times \cdots \times d_K$ such that

 The core tensor $\cF_t$ is usually much smaller than $\cX_t$ in dimension.
 This structure provides an effective dimension reduction, as all the comovements of individual time series in $\cX_t$ are driven by $\cF_t$.
 Without loss of generality, assume that $A_k$ is of rank $r_k \ll d_k$.
-It should be noted that vector and matrix factor models can be viewed as special cases of our model since a vector time series is a tensor time series composed of a single fiber and a matrix times series is one composed of a single slice.
+It should be noted that vector and matrix factor models can be viewed as special cases of our model since a vector time series is a tensor time series composed of a single fiber ($K=1$), and a matrix times series is one composed of a single slice ($K=2$).

-\citet{chen2019factor} proposed two estimation procedures (TOPUP and TIPUP) for estimating the column space spanned by the loading matrix $A_k$, for $k=1,\ldots,K$.
-Their procedures are based on two matrix unfolding operations of the auto-cross-moment of the original tensors $\cX_t$ and $\cX_{t-h}, ~h>0$, and utilizing the assumption that the noise $\cE_t$ and $\cE_{t-h}, ~h>0$ are uncorrelated.
+\citet{chen2022factor} proposed two estimation procedures, namely TOPUP and TIPUP, for estimating the column space spanned by the loading matrix $A_k$, for $k=1,\ldots,K$.
+The two procedures are based on different auto-cross-product operations of the observed tensors $\cX_t$ to accumulate information, but they both utilize the assumption that the noise $\cE_t$ and $\cE_{t-h}, ~h>0$ are uncorrelated.
 The convergence rates of their estimators critically depend on $d=d_1d_2\ldots d_K$, a potentially very large number as $d_k,~ k=1,\ldots,K$, are large.
-Often they require a large $T$, the length of the time series, for accurate estimation of the loading spaces.
+Often a large $T$, the length of the time series, is required for accurate estimation of the loading spaces.

-In this paper we propose two extensions of the estimation approaches taken by \citet{chen2019factor}, motivated by the following observation.
+In this paper we propose extensions of the TOPUP and TIPUP procedures, motivated by the following observation.
 Suppose that the loading matrices $A_k$ are orthonormal with $A_k^\top A_k=I$, and we are given $A_2,\ldots, A_K$.
 Let

 Then (\ref{eq:tucker-model}) leads to